Intersect committees

 Working groups typically roll up into one of the seven committees.
 Working groups are, for the most part, temporary functions that support a committees' wider objectives or to expand expertise by seeking contributions from outside of Intersect.
 Working groups can be on any subject and are by nature less formal than standing committees.

-You can an overview of the committee and their respective ways of working here.
+An overview of the committees and their roles is in the Intersect documentationarrow-up-right.
 You can also find:

 • Committee Maturity Standards